Australian heavy metal: 2000–2004

 Other bands made significant comebacks.
 Scourge reformed after a 4-year hiatus, and released "Incinerator" a 4 track E.P/C.D on Spooky Records.
-And an album named "Fall From Disgrace" was recorded by Scourge during 2000–2001, yet it was never released.
+And an album named "4 BETTER OR WORSE" was recorded by Scourge during 2000–2001, yet it was never released.
 Scourge played their final show in 2001.
-The original recordings have been found recently after being missing for 17 years, and will be completed in 2018.
+The original recordings have been found recently after being missing for 17 years, and were finally completed & released in 2026.
 Damaged had gone through a tumultuous history and by early 1999 was down to only two members.
 Late in 2000, however, the group had returned with a new vocalist, Brutal Truth's Kevin Sharp, a new bass player Eddie Lacey from thrash metal band, The Wolves, and a new album.
 A national tour followed, but Sharp's association with the group would be brief.
 Eddie Lacey was also to depart the band.
 Three years later, Damaged returned once more but their always volatile personal relationships ended them for good within twelve months.
 Hobbs Angel of Death and Mortal Sin also returned.
 Peter Hobbs had rebuilt his band in 2002 and released an album of his early demos a few months later.
 In December 2003, the band played Metal for the Brain and featured at Wacken in mid-2004.
 Mortal Sin had reformed once before, in the mid-1990s, but split up again within two years.
 By late 2003, however, the group had once again reunited and before long had recorded a live DVD and begun writing material for a new album.
 They went on to play Wacken in 2006.